albertodevelopments/todolist/README.md

 ### Languages

 The applications also has two selectable languages: English and Spanish.
-To change them just click the select widget located in the header.
+Just click on the select widget located in the header to change them .

 ### More control tools